j0ju/sbc-fw-alchemy/README.md

  Alternativly it allows fast reprodicible rebuilding of all kinds of images.
  It uses Docker to modify the images.
  It uses qemu-user-static if needed to run code for foreign architectures.
-It does not matter if you are using AMD64, i386, ARM or ARM64.
+It does not matter if you are using AMD64, i386, ARM or ARM64 or Linux or OSX.

 ## Motivation
  * make playing around with SBCs easier
  * easy integrating modifications
- * make modifications reproducible
+ * make modifications (a little bit more) reproducible
  * ease debugging

 ## Features
- * can generate a runable image
+ * can generate a runable rootfs
+ * for certain architecture can generate images
  * integrates some more helper utils from Alpine into stock images

-## Currently supported devices
+## Currently developed devices
  * Raspberry Pi OS 64bit (32bit is on the TODO list) (BCM)
  * Bananapi M2 Zero with Armbian (Sunxi H2/H3)
+ * Turinpi 2 (2.4 only for now, 2.5.x untested)
  * Xiegu 6100 (Sunxi H3)
  * AMD64 Cloud images